VideoCurio/nixos-configuration/README.md

 ```
 To find packages or options configuration, see [NixOS packages](https://search.nixos.org/packages?channel=25.05&size=50&sort=relevance&type=packages).

-This configuration is set to auto upgrade every night at 03:40, see `systemctl list-timers`.
+This configuration is set to auto upgrade every night at 03:40 or on your first boot of the day, see `systemctl list-timers`.

 Generations older than 7 days are automatically garbage collected.
 You can also manually do this with:
 ```bash